 Perhaps his greatest accomplishment doesn’t have anything to do with awards or stats but in his character.
 Jeter always accepted the responsibility of being a role model, especially to young fans.
 He was a spokesman for the Yankees and even a heartthrob with his dashing good looks.
 For two decades he managed himself to have a flawless reputation, not even a hint of scandal or controversy.
 Derek Jeter an All-Time Great indeed!

-OFFICIAL ROOKIE CARDS OF HOF
+OFFICIAL ROOKIE CARDS OF HALL OF FAMER

 This post contains affiliate links through eBay Partner Network.
 If you purchase anything, I earn a small commission at no additional cost to you.
 Thank you for your support!
 For more info please see my Disclaimer here.

 Leading us off is the Bowman brand which was also known as “Home of the Rookie Card” for their extremely large rookie checklist within the set.
 This 708 card set was issued as a single series.
 Full action photo showing the young Jeter in his practice uniform.
 Decent card stock with white borders makes the edges and corners much more forgiving when it comes to determining conditions.
 Card back is fantastic, wood grain design along the top portion of the card.
-Great photo, commentary, stats and player bio.
+Great photo, commentary, stats, and player bio.
 There are no parallels in this set.

 Pinnacle was issued into two series and this RC can be found in Series 2 packs.
 This is one of my favorite Jeter RCs due to the pose being extremely similar to the iconic RC of Ken Griffey Jr. ’89 Upper Deck.
 Adding to that fantastic photo is a handsome black border and the placement of information at card front is fabulous.
 The card back lacks stats but hits the mark on everything else.
 Although it has decent card stock mint copies are difficult to find due to the black borders.
 There are no parallels for this card in this set.

 ’93 Score is a single series 660 card set.
 It features friendly white cardboard stock on front and back that fairs well for the condition.
-Fantastic full action photo showing Jeter turning a double play, add to that clean lines and a draft pick logo really make it pop.
+Fantastic full action photo showing Jeter turning a double play, add to that clean lines, and a draft pick logo really makes it pop.
 Card back gives us a nice portrait photo, player commentary but that’s about it.
 Lacks in stats and player bio but overall a decent RC.
 There are no parallels for this card either.

-Score offered collectors this mid-grade level product.
+The score brand offered collectors this mid-grade level product.
 It has a smaller set size at only 405 cards and was issued as a single series.
 Design on this RC of Jeter is out of this world.
 Cropping a photo of Jeter perhaps turning two and placing him in the sky with clouds is artistic in nature.
-The card back lacks stats and player bio but the gigantic 1st Round Draft Pick logo really is a nice touch with the various shades of green and yellow font.
+The card back lacks stats and player bio but the gigantic 1st Round Draft Pick logo really is a nice touch with the various shades of a green and yellow font.
 There are no parallels for this card in this set.

-Upper Decks’ premium product was issued as a single series.
-It’s a very small set size coming in at 290 cards but it is by far the undisputed heavyweight champion of the world when it comes to Jeter RCs.
+Upper Decks’ premium product was issued as a single series, and it’s a very small set size coming in at 290 cards but it is by far the undisputed heavyweight champion of the world when it comes to Jeter RCs.
 This card has reached historic values for a modern-day card.
 On December 8, 2019, this card sold at Robert Edward Auctions in a PSA Gem Mint 10 condition for a whopping $168,000.00; the day before Heritage Auctions sold a Gem Mint PSA 10 copy for $138,000.00, that’s an average price of $153k and it’s expected to go up even more!

 The reasons.
 Well for starters as of the day of this post, PSA has graded 16,627 copies and only 22 of them have been given a Gem Mint 10 grade.
 This makes it ultra-scarce in terms of gem-mint condition.
 Also, the entire front of the card is in silver foil making it ultra-sensitive in terms of condition.
 The edges are notorious for chipping and the foil front likely to have scratches.
 Overall this one is a beauty, the entire front of the card gives us an action photo of Jeter perhaps assisting in a double play and the card back goes above and beyond to give us everything a good card back should have.